Gamote/alfred-cointmarketcap/README.md

 For all the variants you can:
 - Hit `↵` to copy the result to clipboard
 - Hold `⌘` key and hit `↵` to open CoinMarketCap website on selected coin

+## Credits

+This repo is a [pawelgrzybek/alfred-cointmarketcap](https://github.com/pawelgrzybek/alfred-cointmarketcap) fork.